 Machine learning is the subset of Artificial Intelligence or AI that has become the newest applied technology in most of the industries.
 With its ability to optimize and automate the hiring process, all sectors are welcoming it with open hands, including the recruitment sector.

 In fact, for the recruitment sector, machine learning technology has come out as a miraculous solution.
 The AI-powered tools and methodologies have made it easier to target the right people and find the best candidates for an opening.

 But is machine learning only lucrative or does it have some negatives too?

 In this post, we will dig deeper into the functionalities and mechanics of machine learning in recruitment.
 If AI has turned bad, we will also share expert tips to let you know how to do it right.

-What exactly is Machine Learning in a Recruiting Context?
+What Exactly is Machine Learning in a Recruiting Context?

 As I told earlier, machine learning is a subset of AI or Artificial Intelligence.
-It focuses on statistical analysis of information to deliver computer systems the potential, to automate without requirement of any specific program.
+It focuses on a statistical analysis of information to deliver computer systems the potential, to automate without the requirement of any specific program.

 It is a known fact that AI has been around for quite a while now with further evolution in technology and the way our brains work has progressed.
 Hence, the concept of AI has also transformed to some extent.
 AI is no more focused on performing complex calculations.
 Rather, it is highly concentrated on copying human’s decision making processes and performing tasks in more human way.